-Prior to installation of any software onto the IT Systems, you must obtain written permission from the IT Service Delivery Manager.
+Before installation of any software onto the IT Systems, you must obtain written permission from the IT Service Delivery Manager.
 This permission must clearly state which software you may install, and onto which computer(s) or device(s) it may be installed.

-Prior to any usage of physical media (e.g. USB memory sticks or disks of any kind) for transferring files, you must make sure to have the physical media is virus-scanned.
-The IT Service Delivery Manager approval must be obtain prior to transferring of files using cloud storage systems.
+Prior to any usage of physical media (e.g. USB memory sticks or disks of any kind) for transferring files, you must make sure the physical media is virus-scanned.
+The IT Service Delivery Manager's approval must be obtained before transferring of files using cloud storage systems.